 - Ask questions about the property.
 Property managers in Toronto expect prospective tenants to ask questions about their potential home, so don’t be afraid to ask as many questions as you can.

 - Once you find the property you would like to lease, make sure that any repairs that have been promised during the search process will be getting done.
 The best way to insure this happens is to get it in writing from the property manager.

 - Read your lease agreement very carefully.
 Remember, you are in the process of making a legally binding agreement so make sure you understand and agree to every term that is in the lease.
 If possible, ask for a copy of the lease before signing and returning it.
 Having 24 hours to read through your lease agreement will provide enough time for you to read it and jot down any questions you may have.
-Make sure all questions are answered and agreed upon before signing.

 - Make sure you know about all other pertinent information such as utilities, garbage day, instructions for alarms or entry systems etc.

 - Once you have moved in, pay your rent on time.
 Paying your rent on time is key to maintaining a good relationship with your property manager.

 - Communicate.
 Continue to maintain good communication between you and your property manager.
 If problems arise, notify them immediately and do your best to make sure there is always a written record of any communication between you and your property manager.

 - Be respectful of your property manager, be respectful of the other residents, and be respectful of the property itself.

 - You should be reasonable when it comes to requests that you make of the property manager.
 If a repair does need to be made, understand that it can take a little time for things to get done and expect a reasonable time-frame for completion.
 At Real Property Management, all of our Maintenance requests are submitted via an online form.
 This allows for clear communication between the property manager, the tenant and the landlord.